MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-dropbox-to-o365.md

 >A blank destination entry automatically cancels any permission sharing for that user or group.

 >[!Note]
 >Adding a new line for a specific users - for example, user01@gmail.com to user01@hotmail.com - that perfectly matches auto-discovered permissions by the domain - for example, `@gmail.com` to `@hotmail.com` - is automatically removed.
-The app marks these as redundant entries.
+Our app marks these as redundant entries.

 ### Uploading a permission map (optional)